sookinoby/sentiment-analysis2/README.md

 3. Prepare datasets for training the neural network.
 4. Implement custom neural network architecture for classifying sentiments using various different models.
 5. Visualize the result and understand our model using [t-sne](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding).
-6. Use prebuilt embedding like a glove to train on data with constraints (small dataset or small sentences).
+6. Use a prebuilt embedding like `glove` to train on data with constraints (small dataset or small sentences).

 ## Sentiment Analysis
 Sentiment analysis is a complex task.
 Understanding if a sentence expresses a positive or negative opinion is very difficult to predict.
-Let us a take sentence

-like this, "The movie was unintelligent, gross and vulgar, but I loved it".
-Although the sentence contains a lot of negative words (unintelligent, gross, vulgar), the sentiment expressed is positive (but, I loved it).
-Some sentences can be like "The movie doesn't care about cleverness, wit or any other kind of intelligence."
-Although the sentence contains a lot of positive words (cleverness, wit, intelligence), it expresses a negative review)
+Take a sentence like this: "The movie was unintelligent, gross, and vulgar—but I loved it".
+Although the sentence contains a lot of negative words (unintelligent, gross, vulgar), the sentiment expressed is positive ("but I loved it").
+Another sentence that can't be understood simply on the basis of individual words might be: "The movie doesn't care about cleverness, wit or any other kind of intelligence."
+Although the sentence contains a lot of positive words (cleverness, wit, intelligence), it expresses a negative review.

-There can be some sentences which can be sarcastic ("Taken 3 makes Taken 2 a master piece.").
-We can understand this sentence expresses a negative review because we understand the context (Taken2 was not a great movie).
+Some sentences are sarcastic, and/or they rely on context for their meaning ("_Taken 3_ makes _Taken 2_ a masterpiece.").
+We can understand this sentence expresses a negative review because we understand the context (_Taken 2_ was [not a great movie](https://www.rottentomatoes.com/m/taken_2_2012)).

-Another example would be "an infection is destroying white blood cells" and "white blood cells are destroying an infection".
-Although they contain the same words, they convey different sentiments.

 Sentiment analysis is a very difficult task due to the context and its accuracy mostly depends on the dataset that's processed.
 A sentiment analyzer can perform very well on one dataset and poorly on another.
 The machine learning developer should be aware and check if their model captures the variation in the data.

-*side note- Taken 3, Taken 2 and Taken are English movies.
-Taken was an enjoyable one.

 ## Encoding the dataset